Montclair Police Department

 Get a first-hand look at your future career with the Montclair Police Department.

-We commend our Montclair SET Officers on the hard and dangerous work they do to ensure the safety of our Montclair community and their efforts to minimize gang violence.
+We commend our Montclair Detectives on the hard and diligent work they do to ensure the safety of our Montclair community and their efforts to quickly apprehend dangerous individuals.